 When the lights go down, Durham heats up.
 In the past few years, the area's bar and nightlife scene has exploded.
 New venues to suit all tastes mix with old favorites to provide a hangout option for everybody.

-One of the new bars in the heart of the revitalized Central Park area of Durham and across the street from Fullsteam, Motorco offers something a little different every night – including a different food truck.
-Entering the renovated automobile repair garage is like going back in time.
-On any given evening a big band might be playing, while the crowd shags the night away.
-Motorco is definitely a break in the norms for most bars, a true one-of-a-kind place.
+Located in the revitalized Central Park area of Durham and across the street from Fullsteam, Motorco is an entertainment and events space as well as a garage bar.
+On any given evening a popular band might be playing while the crowd shags the night away.
+Motorco is definitely a one-of-a-kind place.
 The New York Times focused on the Motorco/Fullsteam area in its spotlight on Durham.

-Best Pool Hall
+Best Pool Halls

 Best place to see law students (besides the library)

 - Might as Well, 206 W. Franklin St., Chapel Hill, 984-234-3333